manishverma22/skills-customize-your-github-copilot-experience/assignments/python-basics/README.md

 ## 🎯 Objective

-Practice fundamental Python programming skills including user input, string formatting, arithmetic operations, and conditional statements by implementing simple functions.
+Learn and practice fundamental Python programming skills: user input, string formatting, arithmetic operations, and conditional statements.

 ## 📝 Tasks

 ### 🛠️ User Input and String Formatting

 #### Description
-Write a function called `welcome_message()` that interacts with the user and returns a formatted welcome message.
+Implement a function `welcome_message()` that interacts with the user and returns a formatted welcome message.

 #### Requirements
 Completed program should:

-- Ask the user for their name, age, and favorite color using `input()`.
+- Prompt the user for their name, age, and favorite color using `input()`.
 - Return a welcome message formatted as:
   `Hello, [name]!
 You are [age] years old and your favorite color is [color].`
 - Example output: